Scientific-Computing-Lab/gpuFLOPBench/README.md

 - perform a trial run with `nvprof`, gather all kernel launches with different launch bounds, use `ncu` `-skip` flag to target profiling each launch
   - this will gather more data as some kernels change grid-size and block-size between calls
   - this may be slower to gather data though
 - figure out why some programs are having memory allocation issues (can we give different input?)
+- Switch performance counter Python reading interface to use [`ncu_report`](https://docs.nvidia.com/nsight-compute/PythonReportInterface/index.html)

 ---